 6 tartlet forms, diameter 4 inches with removable bottom part

-some butter for greasing the forms, some flour
+some butter for greasing the forms, and some flour

 Make the Shortcrust Dough